ONSdigital/concourse-demo-pipeline/README.md

 ### Java services are deployed via the Artifactory repository

+Java artifacts are required because Maven doesn't guarentee that the dependencies will be identical each time is is run.

+For Java services, an artifact is built in the first step of the pipeline and pushed to Artifactory.
+This artifact is then used when deploying to both the `ci` and `latest` environments.

+In the `release-*` job, a copy of the artifact is then created with the version number in the name, and then pushed to Artifactory.
+This is then used for the deployments to `preprod` and `prod`.

 ### An environment can be setup with no manual interaction

 This is currently not demonstated in this pipeline but should be achieved by the following mechanisms: